DRGN-DRC/DAT-Texture-Wizard/README.md

 To compile the program, you just need to run the "Build Executable.bat" batch script, which is a simple wrapper for setup.py.

 The batch script will ask if you'd like to preserve console display for the finished executable; if enabled (preserved), a console window will be opened alongside the GUI when running the program, which will contain simple messages for some features, as well as error messages.
 If disabled, errors will still be logged in a generated "Error log.txt" file in the program's root.
+Most users probably won't find a lot of use in the console, but it's there anyway just in case.

 Once compiled, the program will be found in the 'build' folder, and will be renamed to 'DAT Texture Wizard - v[version] ([x86|x64])'.